-Prerequisite: Admission to the Physical Therapy Program or permission of instructor.)
-Study of the process of scientific inquiry as related to the practice of physical therapy.
+Prerequisite: Admission to the Physical Therapy Program or permission of instructor.
+Study of evidence based practice and the process of the process of scientific inquiry as related to the practice of physical therapy.

-DPT 756 Physical Therapy Theory & Practice IV (1-2-2) A fundamentals of evaluation and treatment course that introduces the student to therapeutic exercise and other interventions targeting underlying musculoskeletal pathomechanics.
+DPT 756 Physical Therapy Theory & Practice IV - Manual

+Therapy (1-4-3) Prerequisite: Admission to the Physical Therapy Program or permission of the instructor.
+A fundamentals of examination and intervention that introduces the student to manual therapy and other interventions targeting underlying musculoskeletal pathomechanics.